-With approval from the local fire authorities, we conduct controlled burning on reserves with strict supervision by reserve managers, and the support and on-ground assistance (where required) of relevant park or fire agencies.
-Sound knowledge of climatic conditions (e.g. rainfall and wind) are monitored closely to ensure the most optimal times are chosen for burning.
+We work together with neighbours and local stakeholders to ensure that together we’re protecting the landscape.
+With approval from the local fire authorities, we conduct controlled burns on reserves with strict supervision by reserve managers, and the support and on-ground assistance (where required) of relevant park or fire agencies.

 How the land responds

-When burning is skilfully carried out in the correct season it reinvigorates ageing vegetation communities, encourages flowering and seeding and provides a flush of new green shoots and highly nutritious small herbs for grazing wildlife.
+When burning is skilfully carried out it can reinvigorate ageing vegetation communities, encourage flowering and seeding and provide a flush of new green shoots and nutritious small herbs for grazing wildlife.

-By strategically choosing, and then burning, small areas of bush across a reserve, we build complexity into the vegetation over successive seasons.
+By strategically burning small areas we build complexity into the vegetation over successive seasons.
 After some years this creates patches of bush at different stages of regeneration that can provide the resources animals need, no matter what the season.